titon/titon/readme.md

 * Dispatcher - Handles the dispatch cycle in the MVC paradigm.
 * Driver - Allows the model to access different types of databases; describes the schema.
 Only works with Titon's model system.
 * Engine - Handles the rendering of the view templates.
-* Enums - Pre-built convenience enums.
+* Enum - Pre-built convenience enums.
+* Exception - Pre-built exceptions.
 * Helper - Provides additional functionality to the view layer.
 * Listener - Objects that listen and wait to be triggered at specific events in the system.
+* Model - Represents a single entities data schema.
 * Package - A combination of library types into a single related entity.
 * Reader - Handles the loading of configuration file types: xml, json, yaml, etc
 * Route - Maps URLs to internal destinations.